awsdocs/amazon-lex-developer-guide/doc_source/gs-cli-publish-bot.md

        --cli-input-json file://OrderFlowersBot_V4.json
    ```

-1. Get the checksum of the latest revision of the bot:
+1. Get the checksum of the latest revision of the bot\.
+Use the version number returned in step 3\.

    ```
    aws lex-models get-bot \
        --region region \
+       --version-or-alias version \
        --name OrderFlowersBot > OrderFlowersBot_V4a.json
    ```